Updated on: 17 Jan 2020.

 Every FD generated due to auto sweep have a fixed tenure.
 This tenure can be fixed by default by the bank or you may also have the choice to decide it.
 This depends upon the bank’s rules.

 Suppose you have a fixed deposit of 1-year tenure.
 The interest rate for 1 year is 8%.
-Due to balance shortage in saving the account, FD sweep-reversed into account after 6 month.
+Due to a balance shortage in saving the account, FD sweep-reversed into account after 6 months.
 In this case, the interest rate on 6 month FD is taken into consideration say it is 6.5%.
 Now penalty is taken out from the interest @ 0.50% – 1%.
-After all calculation, you will interest @ 5.5%- 6%.
+After all calculations, you will get the interest @ 5.5%- 6%.

 Read Another Secret to Richness Power of Compounding

 Points To Note (Things that can Vary with Different Banks)

 - Some banks define the minimum threshold limit while the others allow you to decide the limit.
 For example, in SBI minimum limit is Rs 25,000.

 - LIFO ( last in first out) and FIFO ( First in First out) are two different methods of FD liquidation.
 More often, the LIFO method is used by banks.